Index of Images, Roman Coins: Republic and Principate: Barbara F. McManus

 New York, Metropolitan Museum of Art.
 Credits: Barbara McManus, 2007.

-One side depicts the head of Antony with the inscription ANTONI ARMENIA DEVICTA, with an Armenian tiara behind him.
-The other shows the diademed head of Cleopatra with a ship's prow in front; the inscription reads CLEOPATRAE REGINAE REGVM FILIORVM REGVM ("for Cleopatra, queen of kings and of the sons of kings").
+One side depicts the head of Antony (smaller version) with an Armenian tiara behind him; the inscription reads ANTONI ARMENIA DEVICTA.
+The other shows the diademed head of Cleopatra (smaller version) with a ship's prow in front; the inscription reads CLEOPATRAE REGINAE REGVM FILIORVM REGVM ("for Cleopatra, queen of kings and of the sons of kings").
 Scholars dispute which of these sides is the obverse of the coin.

 denarius with head of Cleopatra; 34 BCE, Alexandria